 Louis Roederer uses a version of this technique alongside cold maceration to make Cristal rosé, for instance.

-The Fleur de Miraval rosé Champagne uses the saignée method, blended with top Chardonnay, according to winemaker Rodolphe Péters, who worked on the project alongside Brad Pitt and the Perrin family.
+The Fleur de Miraval variant uses the saignée method, blended with top Chardonnay, according to winemaker Rodolphe Péters, who worked on the project alongside Brad Pitt and the Perrin family.

 How rosé Champagne tastes

-In more complex styles, including vintage rosé, you might find this balanced with the traditional autolytic flavours of Champagne, such as brioche or bread-like aromas, associated with ageing on lees.
+It is difficult to generalise about what rosé Champagne tastes like because styles can vary, yet many will have noticeable red berry characters alongside citrus such as grapefruit and orange.
+In more complex styles, such as vintage rosé, you might find this balanced with the traditional autolytic flavours of Champagne, such as brioche or bread-like aromas, associated with ageing on lees.

-Rosé Champagne is versatile when it comes to food pairing.
-Styles with more richness can stand up to bigger flavours and richer foods, while the more delicate, fruit-driven fizzes make for a stylish aperitif.
+Pink Champagne is versatile when it comes to food pairing.
+Richer styles can stand up to bigger flavours and richer foods, while the more delicate, fruit-driven wines make for a stylish aperitif.
 Sweeter styles such as demi-sec are a great match for fruit-forward desserts.

-Konetzki recommends ‘a colossal, Pinot Noir-heavy prestige cuvée like Bollinger La Grande Année Rosé with Peking duck’, which is served at the Mei Ume restaurant.
+Konetzki recommends ‘a colossal, Pinot Noir-heavy prestige cuvée like Bollinger La Grande Année Rosé with Peking duck’.
 The plum sauce in the dish matches the sweet plummy flavours in the wine.

 He suggests a beetroot Wellington with something like the Philipponnat Clos des Goisses Juste Rosé.
 The pastry-rich, fruity, earthy flavours in the wine pair perfectly with the sweet, earthy beetroot.